karimi-iot/Django-Quick-Builder/README.md

 - Installing Django, python-dotenv, and optionally Django REST Framework + JWT
 - Initial project scaffolding
 - Environment variable handling and settings configuration
+- Make the 'account' App and have simple url routing to it.

 ## Requirements
 - Python 3.x